The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 With your bachelor’s degree in applied behavior analysis, you’ll have foundational skills that demonstrate your ability to address behavior and solve social problems and relationships between individual, family members, or people in the community.
 Use of applied behavior analysis methods is widely recognized as an effective method of treating behavior disorders (most specifically children with autism) and those who are affected by trauma.Work settings for behavior analysis professionals can include autism clinics, community mental health centers, home- and community-based settings, schools, adult day-training facilities, child-welfare agencies, and a variety of other areas.* This bachelor’s degree could also be a stepping-stone for earning your master’s degree in psychology at Kaplan University.†

-At this time, residents of the following states may not enroll in the online Bachelor of Science in Psychology in Applied Behavior Analysis program: Delaware and Kentucky.
+At this time, residents of Kentucky may not enroll in the online Bachelor of Science in Psychology in Applied Behavior Analysis program.

 Courses in the Bachelor of Science in Psychology in Applied Behavior Analysis examine the major concepts, values, theories, studies, research methods, and historical trends in psychology as they apply to human behavior, learning, and development.
 Through an innovative learning platform comprised of live seminars and interactive discussion boards, you will have the opportunity to engage with experienced instructors who are practitioners in the field.As a student in Kaplan University’s Bachelor of Science in Psychology in Applied Behavior Analysis program, you will have the opportunity to complete a sequence of classes that have been approved by the Behavior Analyst Certification Board® Inc., (BACB®) as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® Examination.‡You will have to meet additional requirements to qualify, including degree, field experience, and practicum requirements.
 Visit BACB’s website (www.bacb.com) for full eligibility requirements.